jf-eirinha/417/content/blog/type-annotations-with-redux/index.md

 };
 ```

 I choose to give the `payload` property to every action with a payload (except for errors and responses).
-This is closer to the [Flux Standard Action](https://github.com/redux-utilities/flux-standard-action) (although I don't fully adhere to it) and makes it easier when adding new actions: you can copy paste that object and simply replace the types.
+This is closer to the [Flux Standard Action](https://github.com/redux-utilities/flux-standard-action) (although I don't fully adhere to it) and makes it easier when adding new actions: you can copy and paste that object and simply replace the types.

 For synchronous actions I just type them as such: